ournetworks/ournetworks.ca/presenters.md

 titleDisplay: "Presenter"
 ---

-<p>In order to confirm your participation in Our Networks 2020, please complete the below form by Sunday July 12, 2020.</p>
+<p>In order to confirm your participation in Our Networks 2020, please complete the below form by Friday July 17, 2020.</p>

 <hr />